gracesjy/hp/_posts/2025-12-17-SlideMate_PrivacyPolicy.md

 ## Policy Updates
 This policy may be updated due to service or legal changes.
 Significant updates will be announced in-app or on this page.
 Please check the “Last updated” date.

+## Data Deletion
+SlideMate may store audio recordings locally on your device if you choose to make voice recordings.
+These files are not uploaded to any external server and remain only within the app’s storage.
+When you uninstall the application, all associated audio recordings and related data are automatically deleted from your device.
+You do not need to take any additional action to remove them.

 ---